nolafs/renaissance-website/site/content/about/_index.md

         Over the past decade Andy has launched over 200 titles with both domestic and international publishers and developers.
+    - name: Lisa Mior
+      text: >
+        Lisa has worked in the games industry for over 13 years, starting her career as a journalist and later transitioning to PR.

+        Over the course of her career, she has worked globally with incredible developers, publishers, and brands spanning from indie to AAA, including Gameforge, Brazil Games, Atari, Nightdive Studios, Falling Squirrel, Level Infinite, PQube, Dread XP, and Phantom Compass.

+         Most recently, she led communications at independent publisher Whitethorn Games, launching and supporting their catalogue of titles, including APICO, Botany Manor, Calico, Lake, and Wytchwood.
+      image: /images/uploads/lisa-web.png
+      position: " "
     - name: Matthew Taylor
       text: "Matthew Taylor has been working in PR and marketing since graduating with a History Degree in 2013.
 In 2019, he joined Renaissance as his first